Because phenomena are originally pure in essence

 Spontaneous Presence, effortlessly realized, uncontrived fulfillment, is the essence of the Dzogchen accomplishment.
 The term refers to the essence of all phenomena, including the nature of mind, arising spontaneously from a timeless, infinitely dynamic source-less source.
-References are found in early Dzogchen teachings on the nature of reality and especially in the Seven Treasuries of this great 14th Century master—also known as a Second Buddha.
-It turns out the Chöying Dzod was Longchenpa’s Cliff Notes version of reality.
-Despite its brevity, the eloquence of its poetry, not to mention Richard Barron’s translation, powerfully conveys the essence of the View.
+References are found in early Dzogchen teachings on the nature of reality and especially in the Seven Treasuries of the great 14th Century master, Longchenpa—also known as the Second Buddha.
+It turns out his Chöying Dzod was Longchenpa’s Cliff Notes version of reality.
+Despite its brevity, the eloquence of its poetry, not to mention Richard Barron’s vivid translation, powerfully conveys the essence of the View.
 He also wrote quite a few other more voluminous treatises on the topic.
-From that day on, I devoured whatever I could find.

 Spontaneous Presence resolves the spiritual paradox of perpetually constructing a goal-oriented incremental path requiring effort, based on a premise of insufficiency, leading to a distant objective, the ‘achievement’ of awakening, with the capacity to realize the intrinsic awakened state in this moment.

 From the perspective of the Great Perfection, spiritual development depends on how we each comprehend and resolve this paradox in our thought and action.
-We are usually unaware, and often painfully so, that our attention on ourselves and on the future—a distinct “personal” future—obstructs direct realization in the moment, and thereby in the imagined future as well.
+We are usually unaware, and often painfully so, that attending to ourselves and to the future—a distinct “personal” future—obstructs direct realization in the moment, and thereby in the imagined future as well.
 It’s as though a simple quirk of perception is perpetually obstructing our access to the freedom always at hand.

 The word realization is so often used in Buddhist literature and teaching, suggesting spontaneous presence is virtually unattainable, a dramatic event only achieved after unnumbered lifetimes of effort or accessible only to a select few who have devoted this lifetime to rigorous practice.
 But the climb is not as steep as we imagine.
 It’s not even a climb at all.
 And we are up to it.
 Also, at the risk of committing heresy, I’m not completely convinced that significant steps toward bringing a non-dual view into average daily existence can only be achieved through a formal relationship with a lineage teacher.

-Since most of us are not realizing our true nature in this moment, we seek tools and practices to rely on in moments of stress—or at any time.
+Since most of us are not realizing the nature of mind in this moment, we seek tools and practices to rely on.
 They become the antidotes to our confusion.
-We adopt simple or complex practices, devotional structures intended to break through our habitual mind to develop pure perception, bodhicitta and open hearted presence.
-Yet here is another paradoxical condition, in which we realize ritualized practices within structured contexts, bringing cultural symbols and trappings with them, can also become part of the way we hold ourselves back.
-They can become more ballast, dragging us down into ever more complex rational approaches to awakening.
-Regardless of how complex they may become, conceptual constructions cannot drop us into a non-conceptual condition.
+We adopt simple or complex practices, devotional structures intended to break through our habitual mind to develop pure perception, bodhicitta and open- hearted presence.
+Yet here is another paradoxical condition, in which we perform ritual practices within structured contexts, bringing cultural symbols and trappings with them, all of which can become part of the way we hold ourselves back.
+They can become ballast, dragging us down into ever more complex rational approaches to awakening.
+But conceptual constructions cannot drop us into a non-conceptual condition.

 Whether we ever realize spontaneous presence, even for a short time, may or may not depend on how successful we are at this.
-We also attempt to be good people, noticing our faults and flaws, applying various antidotes to correct them, all with the idea that we are transforming ourselves on a long arc of achievement to attain an ideal that we’ve been forming and re-forming for decades.
-And with that effort, despite our best intentions, we continue to carry an apprehension, a suffering and shame of realizing that when death comes we will almost certainly be incomplete.
+We attempt to be good people, noticing our faults and flaws, applying various antidotes to correct them, all with the idea that we are transforming ourselves on a long arc of achievement to attain an ideal that we’ve been forming and re-forming for decades.
+With that effort, despite our best intentions, we continue to carry apprehension, suffering and the shame of realizing that when death comes we will almost certainly be incomplete.
 We will have fallen short in some way.

 All the antidotes themselves are also of equally insubstantial nature as everything else, not to mention the thoughts we have about them and the plans we make for their use.
-All is conceived for the purpose of becoming someone we aspire to be or more of what we think we already are.
-But still, we pursue a vision that is immanent and implied, as if the evolution of all humanity is involved and depending on our success.
-And actually, it is.
+All is conceived for the purpose of becoming someone we aspire to be.
+But still, we pursue a vision that is implied, as if the evolution of all humanity depends on our success.
+And actually, it does.

 Another great flaw in this approach is to imagine awakening is a permanent state, as if we will wake up one day to find ourselves remaining in unchanging bliss and from that moment everything will be different forever–as if none of the concerns we have on a daily basis, death, children, vocation, money, health and our primary relationships will ever matter again.
 This view is also completely unrealistic.
 And as with similar misconceptions, entertaining this view prevents us from discovering what is right in front of us.

-Dharma tells us our true nature is always present; obscured, perhaps, but never in doubt: pristine, pure and indestructible.
-Our true nature is not other than the fully realized non-dual awareness of Buddha himself.
-Rather than trying with great effort to dress ourselves in attributes, we would do better to discard the accumulated conceptual matrix of whatever it may be and relax into what it already is.
+Dharma tells us our true nature is always present; obscured, perhaps, but never in doubt: pure and indestructible.
+Our nature is not other than the fully realized non-dual awareness of Buddha himself.
+Rather than trying with great effort to dress ourselves in attributes, we would do better to discard the accumulated conceptual matrix and relax into what It already is.

-The fullness of Being, that which is expressing itself through our being, at least in theory, is always available.
+The fullness of Being, expressing itself through our being, is always available.
 We have only to regard our true nature as the essence of mind capturing our attention in the moment.
-Everything is it.
-There is nothing that is not it.
-Even when we think we have lost it, that too is it.
-Since the potential resolution of this paradox is always present, yet not always apparent or accessible, we always have an opportunity to open to a spontaneous emergence of the clarity and presence our true nature implies.
+Everything is It.
+There is nothing that is not It.
+Even when we think we have lost it, that too is It.
+Since the potential resolution of this paradox is always present, though not always apparent, we always have an opportunity to open to a spontaneous emergence of the clarity and presence our true nature implies.

 Spontaneous presence is not calculated.
 It is not the product of conceptual undertakings or planning according to any regimen or belief.
-It does not happen on any schedule, and though there are surely legions of teaches who would disagree, it is not dependent on a sequence of events.
-Spontaneous implies an absence of preconceptions, personal conditioning, the automaticity of our ego structure seeking security and refuge in concepts and reference points, together constructing the identity we cling to so tenaciously.
+It does not happen on any schedule, and though there are surely legions of teachers who would disagree, it is not dependent on a sequence of events.
+Spontaneous implies an absence of preconceptions, personal conditioning or seeking security and refuge in concepts and reference points, constructing the identity we cling to so tenaciously.
 It is an infinitely refreshing emergence—let me say that again—an infinitely and rapidly auto-refreshing emergence, a perfectly improvised response in the moment; the recognition that every moment is timeless, having no antecedents, without consideration for and independent of any future goal or objective.
 Striving, planning, reflecting on our inadequacies, wondering if we’ve got it, all is antithetical to spontaneity.